General Privacy Policy

 Purpose and opt-in

-The transmitted data enable us to better understand the use of our site, identify technical problems, and optimize content.
+The transmitted data enable us to better understand the use of our site, identify technical problems, and optimise content.

 • the analysis of technical problems,